pabferir/WDI/README.md

 This repository contains the implementations for the lab sessions of the WDI module.

 ### What I learned
-- Create a website with HTML5.
+- Create a website using HTML5.
-- Style and layout with CSS.
+- Style and layout using CSS.